-It is for this reason that the introduction of the "European Citizens' Initiative" will be such an interesting, but also tricky, test case.
-The new EU constitution, signed by the heads of state and government in October 2004 in Rome, includes a provision for "no less than one million" citizens to "invite the Commission to submit any appropriate proposal on matters where citizens consider that a legal act of the Union is required for the purpose of implementing this Constitution".
-The option of proposing a new article of the constitution, an amendment to a law or merely a new regulation would place citizens on a par with the members of the European Parliament.
-Compared with the national rights of initiative, which in some countries are well-developed, the EU provision may appear rather modest, for the formal right of initiative will remain with the EU Commission.
-Nonetheless, there could be enormous indirect consequences if at some time in the future the new citizens' initiative right allows trade unions and other organizations to mobilize millions of people in support of their concerns, whether it is to bring about a new law or new regulations.
-In addition, the citizens' initiative should give citizens a tool for further extending participatory democracy.
+It is for this reason that the envisaged introduction of the "European Citizens' Initiative" will be such an interesting, but also tricky, test case.
+The 2004 Draft Treaty establishing a Constitution for Europe included a provision for "no less than one million" citizens to "invite the Commission to submit any appropriate proposal on matters where citizens consider that a legal act of the Union is required for the purpose of implementing this Constitution (...)".The option of proposing a new article of the "constitution", an amendment to a law or merely a new regulation will place citizens on a par with the members of the European Parliament and is part of the new EU Reform Treaty.

-"This direct-democratic instrument will enable citizens to become players at the transnational level," says Jürgen Meyer, German parliament representative in the Convention.
-Meyer and other experts from the Initiative and Referendum Institute Europe are acting as consultants to the Commission and the member states on the new initiative right to try to ensure, in Meyer's words, that "the whole thing comes out in as citizen-friendly a form as possible".
+Compared with the national rights of initiative, which in some countries are well-developed, the EU provision of an agenda initiative may appear rather modest, for the formal right of initiative will remain with the EU Commission.
+Nonetheless, there will be enormous indirect consequences, as the new citizens' initiative right allows trade unions and other organizations to mobilize millions of people in support of their concerns, whether it is to bring about a new law or new regulations.
+Merely the declared intention to implement a legal right to such pan-European initiatives has already motivated people all over Europe to test the new instrument: by the end of 2007 more than 20 European citizens' initiatives had been launched (see survey).

-For Brian Beedham, editor at "The Economist" in London, the worldwide trend to more direct democracy means nothing less than that "the next big step for mankind" lies just ahead.
-The 21st century will see the "part-time democracy" of the past replaced by a "full democracy", in which citizens will have the right to have their say on substantive issues at any time.
+"This direct-democratic instrument enables citizens to become players at the transnational level," says Jürgen Meyer, a former German parliament representative in the European Conventions.
+Meyer and other experts from the Marburg-based Initiative and Referendum Institute Europe are now acting as consultants to the Commission and the member states on the new initiative right in order to ensure, as Meyer puts it, that "the whole thing comes out in as citizen-friendly a form as possible".
+The 21st century challenge to established nation-state based representative democracies is enormous: in a recent survey, "The Economist" in London predicted that direct democracy would be "the next big step for mankind".
+The 21st century will see the "part-time democracy" of the past replaced by a "full democracy", in which citizens will have the right to have their say on substantive issues much more often than in the past.
 This is the only way for representative democracy to become truly representative.
 Citizens' rights can turn the utopia of yesterday into the reality of tomorrow.

-$F26\,$ Key points for free and fair referendums in Europe
+RELATED INFORMATION [F=FACTSHEET, S=SURVEY, G=GLOSSARY] F26 Key points for free and fair referendums in Europe